Thermostats for "slow" configurational modes: Configurational thermostat

-where $\sum$ denotes summation over all particles of the system.
 After time averaging, Eq.~(\ref{T}) appears as the definition of the recently introduced so-called configurational temperature \cite{rugh97,evans00}.
-Currently it is used in molecular dynamics simulations \cite{delh04}.
-In a more general context, in the case of a presupposed anisotropy in the system, let us assume that $\tau$ in (\ref{iso-S}) is a matrix, $\tau\to\bm{\Gamma}$.
-Then the dynamics take the form, $m\mathbf{\dot{q}}=-\bm{\Gamma}\bm{\nabla} V(q)$, and the condition that involves the temperature in the dynamics is
+Currently it is used in molecular dynamics simulations \cite{delh04,delh04PE}.
+In a more general context, in the case of a presupposed anisotropy in the system, let us assume that $\tau$ in (\ref{iso-S}) is a matrix, $\tau\to\tens{\Gamma}$.
+Then the dynamics take the form, $m\mathbf{\dot{q}}=-\tens{\Gamma}\bm{\nabla} V(\bm{q})$, and the condition that involves the temperature in the dynamics is

 Note that this condition involves the presupposed time scales in the dynamical temperature control.
 Conventional Nos\'e-Hoover methods do not allow such a generalisation.
 In what follows we also consider $\tau$ as a scalar.
 On the other hand, it is useful to keep in mind the possibility of the generalisation.